lanzaslab/droplet-ABM/README.md

 The ODD (Overview, Design, and Description) document provides a detailed description of model mechanics.

-Download the project zip file to easily import the model into the Netlogo environment.
+Download the project zip file to easily import the model into the NetLogo environment.